Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 In most applications you can keep all of the settings as default and only configure the basic configuration:

 * **Standstill Current**: This value can be used to lower the current during stand still.
+This might be reasonable to reduce the heating of the motor and the Brick.
+When the motor is in standstill the configured motor phase current will be driven until the configured Power Down Time is elapsed.
+After that the phase current will be reduced to the standstill current.
+The elapsed time for this reduction can be configured with the Standstill Delay Time.
-It takes effect after the Power Down Time and the transition time can be controlled with the Standstill Delay Time.
-The unit is in mA and the maximum allowed value is the current motor current.
+  The unit is in mA and the maximum allowed value is the configured maximum motor current.

 * **Motor Run Current**: The value is applied as a factor to the max current when the motor is running.
 Use a value of at least 16 for good microstep performance.
 The unit is in mA and the